 Our physicians and trainees care for a diverse patient population in the St. Louis metropolitan area and surrounding areas including Illinois.
 We provide comprehensive family planning care, including the full-range of reproductive options, to reproductive-age women.
 We also provide general gynecologic care, including minor and major gynecologic surgery, to women of all ages.

 Our entire team is committed to providing patients outstanding care in a supportive, caring, and nonjudgmental environment.

 Our educational mission

 Our division teaches and mentors students and trainees across the continuum of medical education.
-Our offerings include a medical student elective, the Ryan Residency Training Program, mentored research opportunities across training levels, and a two year post-residency fellowship.
+Our offerings include the Ryan Residency Training Program, a mentored research opportunities across training levels, and a two year Complex Family Planning fellowship.